 Smart meter problems?
 You'll be automatically compensated under new rules – but not if your meter's gone 'dumb'

-If you're having issues with your smart meter or its installation, you'll be eligible for automatic compensation from 23 February, the energy regulator has confirmed today (Friday 30 January).
-But this won't yet be payable if your meter's gone 'dumb' and doesn't send readings to your supplier.
+If you're having issues with your smart meter or its installation, you may now be eligible for automatic compensation under new rules coming into effect from today (Monday 23 February).
+But this doesn't yet cover cases where your meter's gone 'dumb' and isn't sending readings to your supplier.

-Energy firms will have to automatically pay out for certain issues
+Energy firms now have to pay out automatically for certain issues

-From 23 February onwards, you'll be eligible for £40 in automatic compensation per issue from your energy supplier if:
+For new problems first arising on or after Monday 23 February, you'll be eligible for £40 in automatic compensation per issue from your energy supplier if:

 -